mourisl/T1K/README.md

 The exact options depend on your 10x Genomics kit.

 For barcoded file, T1K will generate the data matrix file "t1k_barcode_expr.tsv" file, where rows are the barcodes and columns are the allele abundances.
 Due to the shallow coverage in 10x Genomics data, the results need to be interpret with caution.

+* #### Preset parameters
+T1K's default parameter is based on RNA-seq data input, but it provides a series of preset parameters for different genotyping scenarios.
+The rationale for requiring different sets of parameters comes from two parts:

+1. When the reference database is far from complete, we need lower a lower specificity alignment parameter to incorporate reads from a missing exact allele but may have a homologous allele in the same series (lower value for -s).
+Furthermore, the intron sequence in such database is even less representative, therefore we need to set "--relaxIntronAlign" to allow more variations in intron region during read alignment.

+2. When the sequencing data is WGS, the reads can come from more regions on the genomes.
+Therefore, we need a higher specificity alignment parameter to exclude reads from other regions (higher value for -s).

 ### Example